nextgis/docs_ngweb/source/webmaps_admin.rst

 Settings
 ~~~~~~~~~

-The "Settings" tab is used to allow layer editing and enable annotations (more on annotations see in :ref:`here <ngcom_annotation>`).
+The "Settings" tab is used to allow layer editing and enable annotations (more on annotations see :ref:`here <ngcom_annotation>`).

 .. figure:: _static/admin_webmap_settings_tab_en.png
    :name: admin_webmap_settings_tab_pic